State Navigate: Background

+2024

 A June 2024 article announced that CNalysis planned to move operations to State Navigate in December 2024, following the 2024 United States elections.
 In addition to forecasting state legislative election outcomes and calculating, gathering and publishing related election data for them, State Navigate announced it plans to conduct polling on the state legislative level, curate news in state legislatures, hire state house reporters, calculate the ideology of legislators, and display comprehensive bill and campaign finance databases.

+2025

-On April 3rd, 2025, State Navigate launched its first subsidiary website, South Carolina Navigate.
+On April 3, 2025, State Navigate launched its first subsidiary website, South Carolina Navigate.
 South Carolina Navigate launched with two features, including electoral and demographics summaries of each state's legislative districts and an aggregated news service.
-On May 9th, 2025, the website added more candidate campaign data, including links to each candidate's website and social media, and lists of every donation received and expenditure made by a campaign.
-On May 24th, 2025, State Navigate launched operations in Virginia.
+On May 9, 2025, the website added more candidate campaign data, including links to each candidate's website and social media, and lists of every donation received and expenditure made by a campaign.
+On May 24, 2025, State Navigate launched operations in Virginia.
+In August, State Navigate launched in Utah.
+In October, State Navigate launched in Wisconsin and West Virginia.

+State Navigate conducted its first-ever polling for statewide and state legislative elections in October 2025.
+It conducted two statewide polls in Virginia and, out of the pollsters that asked voters about the races for Governor, Lieutenant Governor, and Attorney General, was the most accurate in the country.
+Of the pollsters that at least asked about the race for Virginia Governor, State Navigate was the second-most accurate.

+In their final forecasts in 2025, Democrats overperformed.
+In the Virginia elections, they had Abigail Spanberger holding an 11.2% lead in the race for Governor, Ghazala Hashmi with a 6.4% lead in the race for Lieutenant Governor, and Jay Jones with a 2.1% lead in the race for Attorney General, and Democrats favored to win 60 seats in the House of Delegates.
+Spanberger won by 15.2%, Hashmi won by 11.4%, Jones won by 6.7%, and Democrats won 64 seats in the House of Delegates.
+In the New Jersey elections, they had Mikie Sherrill with a 6.1% lead in their final forecast, and Democrats favored to win 51 seats in the General Assembly.
+In actuality, Sherrill would win by 13.9% and Democrats would expand their majority to 57 seats.